Mian-Abdullah/Quick-Loader-CSS-Transforms/README.md

-# Quick-Loader-CSS-Transforms by Abdullah Jamshaid
+# Quick-Loader-CSS-Transforms by Mian Abdullah Jamshaid